 - Going on day trips — A checklist for all the things we’ve learned, from experience, we should take.

 The result: Battle-tested checklists that are refined from experience.
 Plus every item in the checklist tells a little story.

 Prepare for Worst-Case Scenarios

 Have a plan to mitigate extreme stress when you know it’ll happen.
 Stick to the plan, and take it one step at a time.

 We’re often caught by surprise by scenarios that should not have been that surprising.
-When we don’t see them coming, we have to use the principles above (particularly communication).
-But it helps to try to foresee a worst case scenario, have an action plan and execute according to it.
+When we see them coming, we have to use the principles in this document, especially those about communication.

 Think about risks you’re taking that you don’t need to (or want to), and eliminate them.